Ken Krueger: The Buffalo Book Company

-In 1945 Grant-Hadley Enterprises published its first, and only, modest effort.
-It wasn't a book; rather it was a 26-page pamphlet.
-Rhode Island on Lovecraft consisted of five articles on H.P.
+In 1945 Grant-Hadley Enterprises published its first effort: a 26-page pamphlet Rhode Island on Lovecraft which consisted of five articles on H.P.
 Lovecraft by Rhode Islanders who had been associated with the writer during his lifetime.
 Two editions of this title were printed.

 Meeting in a well-known Providence, Rhode Island, landmark, Dana's Old Corner Bookstore, the two science fiction fans decided to publish a small volume about Lovecraft.
 After all, the Old Corner Bookstore had purchased H.P.
 Lovecraft's library from his estate, so what better place, and subject to begin publishing.
 The two partners, Donald M. Grant and Thomas G. Hadley, having been bit by the publishing bug, moved on to their next reincarnation as The Buffalo Book Company, with the addition of yet another partner, Kenneth J. Krueger, Jr.

-The two initial partners, Grant and Hadley, knew from their dismal experience producing and struggling to distribute the Lovecraft pamphlet that they would have problems distributing any new titles or any new books.
-Distribution is the key to any publishing effort, and the two had already failed at it and knew it.
-The two men had some ideas about book design, but not what to publish or how to make money from it.
+The two initial partners, Grant and Hadley, knew from their experience producing and attempting to distribute the Lovecraft pamphlet that they would have problems distributing any new titles or any new books.
 As their business plan expanded they sought the help of Ken Krueger, bringing him on board as the third partner for their newly planned, but not yet started, publishing company.

-Krueger, at the age of twenty-one, was already recognized as a super-salesman.
-He knew how to distribute books.
-He always did.
+Krueger, at the age of twenty-one, was already recognized for his knowledge of book distribution.

 This was the final key, and the three were ready to begin.
 The key to turning all their ideas from dreams to reality lay in Krueger's extensive mailing list from his successful mail-order book distribution business.
 With Krueger as the final partner the three men were ready to form The Buffalo Book Company and make some real money.

 In 1945, The Buffalo Book Company was formed by Donald M. Grant, Thomas G. Hadley of Providence, Rhode Island, and Kenneth J. Krueger, who lived in Buffalo, New York (hence the name).
 Krueger even designed their distinctive colophon.